centertap/DiscourseSsoConsumer/README.md

 ## Configuration

 The complete set of configuration parameters is listed below.
-At a minimum, you will need to set the `SsoProviderUrl` and `SharedSecret` parameters, in concert with the Discourse site.
+At a minimum, you will need to set the `DiscourseUrl` and `SsoSharedSecret` parameters, in concert with the Discourse site.
 (On the Discourse site, you will need to set `enable discourse connect provider` and `discourse connect provider secrets` under `Admin -> Settings -> Login`.)